cool4zbl/doodle/src/pages/assets/_about_me.md

 The "Aha!" moment is my favorite.

-I'm a big fan of Steve Jobs, and I live by his words: Stay hungry; stay foolish.
+I'm a big fan of Steve Jobs, and I live by his words: _Stay hungry; stay foolish._

 My transition from Electrical Engineering to Computer Science as a self-taught software engineer mirrors the sentiments shared by Julia Evans:

-I have one main opinion about programming, which is that deeply understanding the underlying systems you use (the browser, the kernel, the operating system, the network layers, your database, HTTP, whatever you’re running on top of) is essential if you want to do technically innovative work and be able to solve hard problems.
+> I have one main opinion about programming, which is that deeply understanding the underlying systems you use (the
+> browser, the kernel, the operating system, the network layers, your database, HTTP, whatever you’re running on top of)
+> is essential if you want to do technically innovative work and be able to solve hard problems.

-I always resist being defined by tags like "you’re FE," or "you’re BE," which suggest you shouldn’t step outside your comfort zone.
+Same as me, I always resist being defined by tags like "you’re FE," or "you’re BE," which suggest you shouldn’t step outside your comfort zone.

 I’m not that kind of person; I always want to figure out the underlying things, the principles underneath the interface.
 I love to dive deep into the underlying systems and understand how things work under the hood.

 That’s why I taught myself web development before graduation, even though my major was Electrical Engineering.
 I was amazed by the web (okay, hardware is hard...) and became a front-end developer after graduation.

-In my first job, I not only developed skills but also learned the spirit of craftsmanship because what you change will alter the experience of thousands of millions of users, so you must awe when shipping to production.
+In my first job at Douban, I not only developed skills but also learned the spirit of craftsmanship because what you change will alter the experience of thousands of millions of users, so you must awe when shipping to production.